Part I: Foundations

 The cellular automaton is not itself the entity with experience.
 It is the substrate—analogous to quantum fields, to the aqueous solution within which lipid bilayers form, to the physics within which chemistry happens.
 The grid is space.
 The update rule is physics.
 Each timestep is a moment.
 The patterns that emerge within this substrate are the bounded systems, the proto-selves, the entities that may have affect structure.

-This distinction is crucial.
-When we say “a glider in Life,” we are not saying the CA is conscious.
-We are saying the CA provides the dynamical context within which a bounded, self-maintaining structure persists—and that structure, not the substrate, is the candidate for experiential properties.
+The distinction is crucial.
+To speak of “a glider in Life” is not to say the CA is conscious.
+It is to say the CA provides the dynamical context within which a bounded, self-maintaining structure persists — and that structure, not the substrate, is the candidate for experiential properties.
 The two roles are sharply different.
 A substrate provides:

 • A state space (all possible configurations)